explorewithshayne/web/wp-content/plugins/wpdiscuz/readme.txt

 == Changelog ==

+= Comments - wpDiscuz v7.6.1 - 03.06.2023 =

+* Added: An option to enable subscription bar for guests
+* Added: An option to enable subscription bar for roles
+* Added: A new hook "wpdiscuz_commentlist_liveupdate_timer" to control live update check frequency
+* Added: A new hook "wpdiscuz_email_subject" to allow to change the subject of subscription notification email
+* Added: A new hook "wpdiscuz_confirm_email_subject" to allow to change the subject of confirmation email
+* Added: A new hook "wpdiscuz_confirm_email_content" to allow to change the content of confirmation email
+* Added: Nofollow, noindex on internal anchors to prevent google crawling
+* Fixed: Comment reply text max length is issue on reply forms

+**IMPORTANT!**

+* Please don't forget delete all caches and purge CDN after the update.

 = Comments - wpDiscuz v7.6.0 - 26.04.2023 =

 * Added: Support of Telegram login
 * Added: Support of Gutenberg blocks
 * Added: New hook ('wpdiscuz_comment_form_args') on comment form attributes
 * Fixed: Line breaks in textarea custom field

-**IMPORTANT!**

-* Please don't forget delete all caches and purge CDN after the update.

 = Comments - wpDiscuz v7.5.4 - 28.03.2023 =